 generosity of The GAMS Development Corporation and the providers

 of software for the solution of the LP and NLP subproblems solved by

 BARON (CPLEX and MINOS are the default BARON solvers for LP and

 The user must submit a model in GAMS

 format to solve a global optimization problem.
 For security purposes, the model

 includes a GAMS Tutorial and User's Guide.
 Examples of models in GAMS

 is also available.

-- The model must be self contained, i.e. no $include or $batinclude
+- It must be self-contained, i.e., no $include or $batinclude statements.

-- No file creation, i.e. no put files or $echo
+- It must not create files, i.e. no put files or $echo statements.

 The NEOS Server initially limits the amount of output generated in the